JuliaMath/NFFT.jl/docs/src/performance.md

 ![Performance vs Accurracy 1D](./assets/performanceVsAccuracy.svg)

-The results show that NFFT.jl one of the fastest NFFT libraries.
+The results show that NFFT.jl is one of the fastest NFFT libraries.
 One can chose between shorter precomputation time using `POLYNOMIAL` precomputation or faster transforms using `TENSOR` precomputation.